 And then there are the aircraft carriers!
 What’s not to like?
 Spectacular ships AND amazing aircraft in one place.
 Set aside a lot of time for these babies!
 On the west coast there’s USS Midway in San Diego, the USS Hornet in Almeda.
 On the East coast there’s the USS Intrepid in New York, and the USS Yorktown at Patriots Point, Charleston SC.
 And on the South Coast, the USS Lexington at Corpus Christi, Texas.

 At Patriots Point, you don’t just get the USS Yorktown, wet-berthed with her are the WW2 destroyer USS Laffey and – but not for much longer – the cold war sub USS Clamagore, built in 1945 but not operational by the time WW2 ended.
-She has deteriorating so much, that despite campaigns to dry-berth and and restore her the costs have become too much and it is likely she will soon be taken out and scuttled at sea.
+She has been deteriorating so much, that despite campaigns to dry-berth and and restore her the costs have become too much and it is likely she will soon be taken out and scuttled at sea.

 Then there are the unexpected or unlikely museums and exhibits.

 Like the Grumman Tracked Levitation Research Vehicle (TLRV), an experimental hovertrain from the 1970s, simply parked in a yard in a dry and dusty side street in Pueblo, Colorado.

 Or, the Titan Missile Museum in a former nuclear missile silo south of Tucson (AR).
 And if you are into missile sites, there’s a new one that has opened for public tours recently in North Dakota.
 The RSL#3 (Remote Sprint Launcher No. 3) site was developed in the 1970s to launch Sprint and Spartan anti ballistic missile interceptor missiles.